 Hastings – Hastings pier was closed to public in 2006 due to being structurally unsafe, and burned down in a fire in 2010.
 However, the wreckage of what is left of the pier has decent fish present, including potentially big bass.
 Peeler crab and ragworm baits can work, as can a live-baited small fish.
 Surrounding beaches also produce bass, as well as Dover sole and silver eels in the summer and flounder, codling and whiting in the autumn/winter.
 Thornback ray are also a summer possibility for anglers casting sandeel or bluey baits a long way.
 Tourists can be a problem when day fishing in summer months, so night or very early morning is the best time to fish here.
 View this area on Google Maps here.

-Bexhill and Eastbourne – Thankfully, attempts to ban angling in Bexhill have failed.
+Bexhill and Eastbourne – Thankfully, attempts by Rother District Council to ban daytime angling across beaches in Bexhill have failed.
 Beaches around this areas can produce bass and silver eels in summer with peeler crab catching the best fish.
 Cod, whiting are caught in winter and dogfish caught all year round.
 A number of big smooth-hounds are also taken from this area every year.
 The pier at Eastbourne is an excellent summer light gear venue, with spinning or float fishing for mackerel, scad and garfish providing great fun.
+However, angling was banned on Eastbourne Pier in 2016 and re-allowed in 2019, but anglers must now be members of an angling club to fish from the pier.
 There is a fair few weever fish caught here on feathers and daylights so be careful.
 Bottom fished baits can see Dover sole, and school bass caught in the summer, codling, whiting, flounder and dab in the winter and dogfish all year round.
 Pevensey Bay is a nearby beach made up of sand, mud and shingle.
 Dogfish, plaice and sole and chance of a ray, big bass or smooth hound during summer, cod and flounder in winter.
 This mark generally fishes best over low tide, but be careful as you can sink into soft mud in certain sections.
 White Horses mark near to Pevensey Bay will produce silver eels and dab in spring, bass, dogfish, sole, mackerel and flounder in summer.
 Bass and flounder will remain through autumn, with cod and whiting soon joining them.
 View this area on Google Maps here.

 Beachy Head and River Cuckmere – Beachy Head has some great venues to fish but can be a long walk and think twice about fishing near cliffs – rockfalls have injured people in the past!
 Areas that give access to deep water offer good lure fishing and spinning for bass with mackerel also taken.
 Point known as the Ledge best for bass fishing.
 River Cuckmere is runs inland (obviously) from the South Downs Way and has bass in the mouth of the river.
 Mullet, silver eels and flounder can also be caught here and all travel surprisingly far inland.
 Float fishing can be an effective tactic to catch the eels, bottom fished baits will catch flounder, and stealthy tactics, groundbaiting and light gear will be needed for the mullet.
 Spinners and plugs will get bass and there is also the chance of a sea trout, although technically a licence is needed to take this species.
 View this area on Google Maps here.